shehreendheda/katacoda-scenarios/rumcwv/step6.md

     An option to create a new monitor will appear.

     Click **Create monitor**.
-A new browser tab will open with a RUM monitor.
+A new browser tab will open with the RUM Monitor editor.

 2. Fill in the fields as follows:

-    Under **Define the search query**, the fields are already populated based on the dashbaord widget you used to create the monitor.
+    Under **Define the search query**, the fields are already populated based on the dashboard widget you used to create the monitor.
 You do not need to update these.

     Under **Set alert conditions**, leave the selections `above` and `5 minutes` as is.
 Enter `4000000000`{{copy}} (4000 ms) for **Alert threshold** and `2500000000`{{copy}} (2500 ms) for **Warning threshold**, which are baseline recommendations for LCP.